MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-component-install-without-internet-access.md

 Slipstream setup refers to the ability to apply a patch or update to a failed instance installation, to repair existing problems.
 The advantage of this method is that the SQL Server is updated at the same time that you perform setup, avoiding a separate restart later.

-When a server does not have Internet access, service updates are applied by downloading an updated SQL Server installer and corresponding versions of language-specific .cab files.
+When a server does not have Internet access, service updates are applied by downloading an updated SQL Server installer and corresponding versions of language-specific CAB files.

 1. Start with a baseline instance.
 Slipstream upgrades are supported on these releases of SQL Server: